ClickPop/buffs-bot/README.md

       - **DELETE**
     - description:
       - Deletes a bot from memory and the database.
+  - `/api/views`
+    - method:
+      - **GET**
+    - query params
+      - key: `from` *optional*
+        - value: `ISO date to set the lower bounds of returned streams`
+      - key: `to` *optional*
+        - value: `ISO date to set the upper bounds of returned streams`
+    - description
+      - Returns all streams and associated views for the twitch id of the api key that called it.
+If to/from are set, only the streams between those dates will be returned

   ## Admin
   ### These routes require you to be an admin and complete their actions based on the supplied data.